Scoring genre clarity...

 Quick text summary

-Media Circus scored 75/100 on Steam Analyser — Good for a Steam capsule.
+Media Circus scored 75/100 on Steam Analyzer — Good for a Choices Matter capsule.
 Top priority fix: [genre_clarity] Add a subtle headline or story element visible in the newspaper to reinforce the press-management and narrative-influence mechanics more explicitly.

 Capsule scores by dimension